mantidproject/mantid/dev-docs/source/InstrumentViewer.rst

 Each object has a geometry handler attached to it.
 The handler is responsible for creating the mesh and rendering the object.
 Handlers have different methods of creating meshes.
-For example, GluGeometryHandler can create simple shapes such as spheres and cylinders, OCGeometryHandler creates more complex geometries combining simple shapes together.
+For example, :code:`GluGeometryHandler` can create simple shapes such as spheres and cylinders, :code:`OCGeometryHandler` creates more complex geometries combining simple shapes together.
-CacheGeometryHandler reads previously saved geometries from a file.
+:code:`CacheGeometryHandler` reads previously saved geometries from a file.

 .. figure:: images/GeometryHandlers.jpg
   :align: center